llagerlof/MyLogPHP/README.md

 * One single file to rule them all!
 * Super easy start.
-* Output to the CSV the execution line and the path of host script where the log was called.
+* Two extra columns are automatically added in the CSV: the number of execution line and the path of host script where the log was called.

 <h2>Want more features?
 I am listening!</h2>